cjus/hydra-aws-docker-article/README2.md

 ### Removing services

-You can easily remove services using:
+You can remove services using:

 ```shell
 $ docker service rm hydra-router